-- ten days following the first public announcement that a person or group of affiliated or associated persons or an "acquiring person" has acquired or obtained the right to acquire beneficial ownership of 15% or more of our outstanding common stock; or - ten business days following the start of a tender or exchange offer that would result, if closed, in a person becoming an "acquiring person."
+- 10 days following the first public announcement that a person or group of affiliated or associated persons or an "acquiring person" has acquired or obtained the right to acquire beneficial ownership of 15% or more of our outstanding common stock; or - 10 business days following the start of a tender or exchange offer that would result, if closed, in a person becoming an "acquiring person."

-Our controlling stockholder, Vorini Holdings Inc., and its affiliates are excluded from the definition of "acquiring person" for purposes of the rights, and therefore their ownership or future share acquisitions cannot trigger the rights.
+One of our principal stockholders, Vorini Holdings Inc., and its affiliates are excluded from the definition of "acquiring person" for purposes of the rights, and therefore their ownership or future share acquisitions cannot trigger the rights.
 Specified "inadvertent" owners that would otherwise become an acquiring person, including those who would have this designation as a result of repurchases of common stock by us, will not become acquiring persons as a result of those transactions.